RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 #### 3d Rendering and Lighting
 It's quite rare to see unlit 3d games, and this is likely the reason for such a severe complexity jump from 2d -> 3d.
 We should limit the number and kinds of lights that the engine supports to keep things simple and straightforward.
 ### Possible Long Term Additions
+The following contains a list of possible extensions that could be made after the initial MVP for 3d is released.
+These are sorted in generally by importance, although not a strict guideline by any means.
+#### Built-in Primitive Drawing
+Similar to the already existing 2d primitives like `circle` `rect` and `line`, it would useful to have some built-in primitives to use for prototyping or debugging development.
+These primitives should be flexible, ie, have proper vertex UVs or tweakable colors.
+This may relate to [3d Data Access in Code]
 #### Additional Stateless API
 A stateless API could also be implemented, but would require passing of pointers to values rather than the stateful approach.
 All the parameters needed to draw a mesh would be included as parameters to the function call, instead of relying on in-between state.
 Example: